mwyvr/dotfiles/README.md

 Linux](https://voidlinux.org/) on desktop and laptops and some office machines.

+* Sane and simple bash prompt, indication when root, and Window Title updating for terminals
 * LazyVim based configuration for NeoVim.
 * .config/gnome-terminal: nordfox.sh script to add the colour palette for those rare times I'm in Gnome
 * .config/nvim: LazyVim based Neovim configuration